niob/niob.github.io/_posts/2013-06-13-jekyll-os-x-lion.markdown

 On OS X 10.7 or Lion (and up) you can't install the Jekyll gem out of the box.
 This is probably because one of following reasons:

-* GCC toolchain is not installed
 * Xcode 4.x and its command line tools are installed but the ruby version can't compile with the LVVM compiler
+* Xcode is not installed and no GCC toolchain could be found

 A lot of solutions are suggested on blogs and StackOverflow but for me the easiest was to upgrade to the newest version of Ruby (from 1.8.x to 2.x) with brew wich is capable of compiling native extensions.